 1 garlic clove, finely chopped

 60 g extra-virgin olive oil

-1. To make the sweet chermoula oil, put the olive oil in a pan with the other ingredients and heat gently over a low heat for five minutes, stirring to dissolve the sugar and salt and making sure the garlic does not burn.
+1. To make the sweet chermoula oil, put the olive oil in a pan with the other ingredients and heat gently over a low heat for five minutes, stirring to dissolve the salt and making sure the garlic does not burn.
 Remove from the heat and leave to infuse.

 3. Reduce the heat to low and cook for 35 to 40 minutes, stirring occasionally, or until the butternut is soft and the lentils cooked.
 Remove from the heat and leave to cool for at least 10 minutes.
 Process in a blender until smooth (you’ll need to do this in batches).

 4. Return the soup to a clean pan and gently reheat but do not boil.
 Give the sweet chermoula oil a good stir.
 Serve the soup in bowls with a drizzle of the sweet chermoula oil and a middle eastern style bread such as Turkish pide.